 - Use data to recognize problems and opportunities: Create a process and even develop reports to spot problems and opportunities over time.
 This can be used to facilitate the creation of resources to address these things.

 - Build relationships throughout the organization: More departments and teams than you think touch the customer journey and sales process.
+The relationship between sales and marketing is just one example.
 Get to know all the key players in the sales process because when a problem arises that touches them, you’ll need to gather everyone in these areas to work together to resolve a problem or take advantage of an opportunity.

 Sales Operations Core Metrics